07 Dec 3 Reasons to Use Massage to Deal with Post Workout Soreness

 Most of us have at least one source of stress in our life!
 Often times, that’s why most of us work out in addition to improving our health and wellness.

 The therapeutic touch of a professional masseuse is able to relieve tension in a matter of seconds.
-A
+A post workout massage also helps by flushing out lymphatic drainage that has the tendency to build up.

 Aids in rest and recovery

-Not only does massage reduce inflammation, but it also increases blood flow which aids in
+Not only does massage reduce inflammation, but it also increases blood flow which aids in reproduction of cells.

 This includes increasing the circulation of white blood cells in the body which aids your immune system.